 Do I need to play the games or watch the Netflix show before reading the books?

-A lot of readers discover The Witcher through CD Projekt Red’s games or Netflix’s adaptation, but you do not need either one to understand or enjoy the books.
+No. The books stand on their own.
+A lot of readers discover The Witcher through the games or the show, but you do not need either one to follow or enjoy the novels.

 Looking for more books in order?